open-lab-app/open-lap-api/README.md

         ],
         "summary": "Add a new post to the store", "operationId": "addPost",
-        "description": "Adds a new post to the store, requires\nthe user to have rights to post to the\ngroup\n", "consumes": [
+        "description": "Adds a new post to the store, requires\nthe user to have rights to post to the\ngroup", "consumes": [
           "application/json"
         ],